Several years ago

 I come here late at night

-To pray to him by candle light
+To pray to him by candlelight

 Then viewing through the past

-I saw which is believed
+I saw what is believed

 Still dressed in royal clothes